sundarcodes/my_personal_site/content/projects/creations/cheque_ocr.md

 }

 As the traditional computer vision solutions were not able to recognize all the printed characters in a scanned cheque, this solution based on deep learning provided an acceptable level of results - More than 80% as opposed the traditional open cv based approach which yielded 60%.
 This involved annotating and training close to 10000 cheques.I was instrumental in designing and developing the entire solution.

+### Tech Stack

+#### Backend

+- Flask for ML API
+- Docker
+- Yolo and Faster RCNN for object detection
+- Inception for image classification
+- Tesseract for OCR
+- Tensorflow as the deep learning framework
+#### Programming Languages and libraries

+- Python
+- OpenCV